QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: Comparison of the different methods' results

 \subsection{Responsivity}

 Figure~\ref{fig:responsivity_vs_time} presents the results on responsivity as a function of the observation period for each channel, including Tau A and the Moon.
-When comparing Tau A and the Moon, the responsivity is well in accordance.
+When comparing Tau A and the Moon, the responsivity presents discrepancies of $\sim$15\%.
 Overall, intercalibration within the channels is maintained, but the responsivity shows significant variations over time.
 Furthermore, the results are coherent within the period and astronomical source, suggesting a common factor that alters the gain, such as the temperature of the backend.

 The results are inconsistent between the astronomical sources and the ground measurements.
 This inconsistency arises from external factors that may alter the internal gain of the detectors, such as the surrounding temperature during observation.
 Specifically, we are not utilizing the complete observational setup for the ground tests, as the QT2 mirrors are not employed.
 Instead, we inject the diode directly into the focal plane, bypassing the QT2 optics.
 Nevertheless, we expect the optical efficiency to be very high due to the mirrors being highly under-illuminated.
 There should be minimal loss due to spillover, and the beam is pseudo-Gaussian with sidelobes at <-25\,dB (\citealp{2017hsa9.conf...99R}).
 The large signal (600\,K) of the reference source may have introduced non-linear effects in the signal registration at the detector level.
 Overall, intercalibration within the channels is maintained, but the responsivity shows significant variations over time.
 These systematics will be mitigated by introducing a reference calibration diode in the future.